Category Archives: Sales Enablement

 We were curious.

-In May of this year, we hosted a private Marketing Roundtable discussion with sales and marketing leaders from top investment management firms.
+We hosted a private Marketing Roundtable discussion with sales and marketing leaders from top investment management firms.
 We wanted to learn more about the state of sales and marketing alignment at investment management firms.
 Here are a few notable takeaways we’d like to share:Read More

 By Carson Conant, CEO at Mediafly